NuGet/docs.microsoft.com-nuget/docs/Release-Notes/NuGet-4.0-RTM.md

 There is no workaround at this time.

-### You will be unable to view, add, or update DotNetCLITools, using Nuget Package Manager
+### You are unable to view, add, or update DotNetCLITools, using Nuget Package Manager

 #### Issue